 Does the Christian God expect humans to be good?

-Every Christian, regardless of what denomination they are a part of will answer both of these questions with a resounding YES.
+Every Christian regardless of what sect/denomination/church they are a part of will answer both of these questions with a resounding YES.

 Sonrise Community Church, a nearby Evangelical church, uses this little ditty in their worship services and has the first part of it plastered on the front of their building:

 God is Good all the time.
 All the time God is Good.